 The source data identifies the rankings selected for each source based on risk and release potential.
 Using this data, the individual sources were plotted in the susceptibility matrix provided.

 The susceptibility matrix was color coordinated to better indicate the categories shown within the matrix.

-The colors correspond with potential of pollution where:
+The colors correspond with the potential of pollution where: